 The Beautiful Baptistery in Parma, Italy

 Above the altar, in the semi-dome, is a Christ in Glory surrounded by the symbols of the four evangelists and two angels.
-The inside contains sixteen arches, forming alcoves each containing a painted scene.
-All these are 13th and 14th-centuries.
+The inside contains sixteen arches, forming alcoves and each containing a painted scene.
+These “frescoes” (read further down why I have this in quotations) are all from the 13th and 14th-centuries.

 The most striking part of the Baptistery is its painted domed ceiling.
 Sixteen rays come out of the center of the ceiling, which each correspond to the arches.